mongodb/specifications/source/server-selection/server-selection.rst

                 topologyDescription.stale = true
                 throw invalid wire version range error with details

+            if maxStalenessMS is set and any server's maxWireVersion < 5: throw error

+            if (maxStalenessMS is set and
+                maxStalenessMS < 2 * heartBeatFrequencyMS and
+                and topologyDescription.type is ReplicaSetWithPrimary or ReplicaSetNoPrimary):

+                throw error

             servers = all servers in topologyDescription matching criteria

             if servers is not empty: